A comfortable mouse with a reliable sensor can greatly improve your results in competitive or cooperative online games.

 Along with Razer, SteelSeries is one of the most popular gaming gear makers.
 Their newest offering is SteelSeries Rival, a mouse which goes back to the basics with its shape inspired by classics like the Microsoft Intellimouse Explorer 3.0, and an optical sensor, which is often preferred to laser by gamers.
 It features switches designed by SteelSeries themselves, and added rubber grips on the sides for tighter control.
 SteelSeries Engine 3 allows the user to customize the usual settings, such as DPI, acceleration, polling rate, programmable buttons, and so on.

 Of course, SteelSeries wouldn't be themselves if they didn't add some eye-candy.
 RIval features two separate 16.8 million color illumination zones, as well as switchable nameplates.
 The manufacturer suggests you print your own custom ones if you have a 3D printer.

-Popular palm grip gaming mouse with an optical sensor
+This is a popular palm grip gaming mouse with an optical sensor.

 EC1 eVo is a solid ergonomic gaming mouse for palming.
 It uses an improved optical sensor which offers flawless tracking even at high speeds, and has no prediction.
 BenQ, who purchased Zowie Gear, also managed to reduce the lift-off distance to as low as 1.5 mm, and boost the USB report rate to 1,000 Hz, resulting in a 1 ms response time.
 The mouse features rubber coating for a stable grip even if you get sweaty palms during those long gaming sessions.